-Each type of wax has a maximum amount of fragrance that can be added before the wax becomes saturated and is unable to hold any more fragrance.
-To add more than this amount, will be detrimental to the candles burning experience.
-A soy wax candle that is ‘fully scented’ would have around 6% fragrance.
-With this is mind, a company claiming to ‘triple scent’ their candles, would have to add 18% fragrance (6% x 3 = 18%), which in turn would make the candle unburnable.
+Each type of wax has a maximum amount of fragrance that can be added before the wax before it reaches saturation point and is unable to hold any more fragrance.
+If you add more to this amount, it will be detrimental to the candle's burning experience.
+A soy wax candle that is "fully scented" would have around 6% fragrance.
+With this in mind, a company claiming to be "triple scented" would have to add 18% fragrance (6% x 3 = 18%), which in turn would make the candle unburnable.

-A ‘triple scented’ candle most likely is a ‘fully scented’ candle.
+A ‘triple scented’ candle is most likely is a ‘fully scented’ candle.
 Not to suggest that some companies use less than the maximum 6% fragrance for soy candles, but the consumer expectation is that a luxury scented candle has the strongest scent throw possible.
-So for ‘triple scented’ to be a legitimate thing, the company is suggesting that their competitors or other candles not marked ‘triple scented’ in their own range, use only 2% fragrance, (6% ÷ 3 = 2%) which is most likely untrue.
+So for ‘triple scented’ to be a legitimate thing, the company is suggesting that their competitors or other candles not marked ‘triple scented’ in their own range, use only 2% fragrance (6% ÷ 3 = 2%).
+This is most likely untrue.

-Another thing to mention, if a company claims their candle is ‘triple scented’ there is a very high chance is it not 100% Soy.
-When mixing other types of wax (such as the petroleum byproduct; Paraffin) or chemical additives into soy, the amount of scent the candle can hold, is slightly increased.
-These candles can be labeled ‘soy candle’ even if it contains a lot of other nasty things!
+Another thing to mention, if a company claims their candle is triple scented there is a very high chance it is not 100% soy.
+When mixing other types of wax (such as the petroleum by product paraffin) or other chemical additives into soy, the amount of scent the candle can hold is slightly increased.
+These candles can be labeled as so even if it contains a lot of other nasty things!
 Another misleading technique used by well-known candle brands in Australia.

 Is triple scented misleading or a clever marketing technique?
 You decide!
 But you can always trust Maison Blanche's candles to be "fully scented" 100% soy wax - a perfect burning candle with a great scent throw.
 Shop now >